MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-account-management.md

 <img src="images/mobile_plans_network_flyout_basic.png" alt="Windows Connection Manager showing basic MO" title="Windows Connection Manager showing basic MO" width="250" />

-## Enhanced device experience
+## Enhanced account management experience

-By implementing the enhanced device experience, you can offer these benefits to your customers:
+By implementing the enhanced account management experience, you can offer these benefits to your customers:

-- Customers can see how much data is available, and the amount of time left until their subscriptions expire, in the network flyout.
+- Customers can see how much data is available, and the amount of time left until their subscriptions expires, in the network flyout.
 - Customers can top up their prepaid subscriptions over mobile connectivity, even when they run out of prepaid balance or their subscriptions has expired.
 - You can manage your network flyout offering based on customer's subscription status.

-These experiences build on top of the [basic device experience](#basic-device-experience), which is the default experience in the device network flyout.
+These experiences build on top of the [basic account management experience](#Basic-account-management-experience), which is the default experience in the device network flyout.

 ### Network flyout user experience